Nina BeguS

 I am the founder of InterpretAI, a consulting and product development company with a focus on understanding and interpretability of AI.

-As a Senior Researcher at Transformations of the Human (ToftH and the Berggruen Institute), I helped to implement a novel method of process-based consulting for startups (CSM) and large tech companies (Google, Meta, Microsoft).
+As a Senior Researcher at Transformations of the Human (ToftH and the Berggruen Institute), I helped to implement a novel method of process-based consulting for startups (CSM) and big tech companies (Google, Meta, Microsoft).
 The ToftH School was established to train students in this type of collaborative concept work, as well as a venue for technologists to reconsider their work within the humanities framework.

 Research and Summer Programs